a100spokes/shag2820/JS/Burger_menu/README.md

-# This lazy loading page made with grids .
+# This responsive page.

- - Simulates async request
+ - Different layouts for mobile and desktop devices

 # Quick Start

 ```
 - run dev tools in browser window
-- set speed connection to low for lazy loader showing
+- choose device toolbar and add one off the list

 ```